-Imbalance in central & local government structures promotes social instability and religious apostasy.
+Imbalance in central & local government structures promotes social instability and religious apostasy in regions where the general church membership is as spiritually mature as the leadership.
 The Doctrine and Covenants specifies that the Stake or “Standing High Councils of the Church” are to be “equal in authority” with the “Traveling High Council of the Church” (or “twelve apostles” as we call them–D&C 107:24–37).
 This is meant to create a perfect “balance of power” between local and central church leadership.
 Our scriptures promote an ecumenical organization (christian union or democracy) as revealed to Joseph and early American statesmen (multiple but equal states/stakes united in a union by a scriptural constitution-see D&C 101:80, 109:54, 107) — not an autocratic state.
-The current over-centralized system which mimics Jewish & medieval institutional monarchies or the pre-reformation catholic system is expressly forbidden & forewarned in our scripture ( 1 Sam 8, Mosiah 23:6–9, Jacob 5:48, 2 Ne 28:12–14; 1 Ne 13:4–9, Acts 23:1–5, D&C 123:7).
-This over-centralization is causing a disconnect between LDS church leadership and the people.
+The current over-centralized system which mimics ancient Jewish & medieval institutional monarchies or the pre-reformation Catholic system is expressly forbidden & forewarned of in our scripture ( 1 Sam 8, Mosiah 23:6–9, Jacob 5:48, 2 Ne 28:12–14; 1 Ne 13:4–9, Acts 23:1–5, D&C 123:7).
+This over-centralization is causing a disconnect & power struggle between LDS church leadership and the people.

 The stake is a complete unit of the church and has the exact same power and authority (over its members) as the traveling twelve do over the church, but this balance is NOT currently maintained in the Church.
 Members universally have vastly more faith in the traveling “12 apostles” than the stake “12 apostles” (ie. the stake’s high council, see D&C 107 for clarification on our misuse of these titles).
 I dare say that currently stake High Council’s NEVER fulfill their “equal” role as a check and balance to centralized authority and autocratic dominion.
 The current general authorities of the church have been raised to celebrity and even demigod status.
 (Demigod: a person so important as to seem to approach the divine or be godlike in some way.)
 This leader-worship is a form of idolatry, which leads to apostasy.
 The current imbalance has members and local leadership expecting to be “commanded in all things” by Church Headquarters, which stems from an imbalanced emphasis on the source of spiritual power.
 In both political and religious hierarchical environments, when power structures become too lofty, cutting leadership off from equalizing human interaction with the populace— social instability, power mongering, leader worship and mass apostasy will always be the result.
 (This same political disconnect between leadership and the people is currently imbalancing the U.S. government structure as well.)